myPOS blog Tips

 Marketing and web presence

 Of course, no business can survive without marketing.
-Whether you plan on using pamphlets and flyers to advertise your food truck business, or you plan on going the techier route such as Instagram or Facebook, you need to make sure that your food truck business gains as much exposure as possible.
+Whether you plan on using pamphlets and flyers to advertise your food truck business to the local community, or you plan on going the techier route such as Instagram or Facebook, you need to make sure that your food truck business gains as much exposure as possible.

-In addition, you may also want to consider creating a website for your food truck business, so that your loyal customers can follow you whenever you go to a new location or if you’re offering special one-time deals.
+In addition, you may also want to consider creating a website for your food truck business.
+This way your loyal customers can follow you whenever you go to a new location or if you’re offering special one-time deals.

 How much does it cost to start a food truck business in the UK?